rydland/autolif/README.md

     * Cancel all running scripts.
 * __AutoSow 1*∞__
   * _[Shift + F1]_
-    * Automatically Sows seeds on current and next soil tiles in a straight walking pattern.
+    * Automatically sows seeds on current and next soil tiles in a straight walking pattern.
 Must have "Sow" as your left-click option in-game.
 ## WIP a/o 25/03/2019
 * AutoHarvest
 * AutoGather